sbslee/notes/Bioinformatics Tools/bcl2fastq.md

     * \* - Repeat the previous character until the end of the read or index (length per `RunInfo.xml`).

     Commas separate read masks.
 The format for dual indexing is the following syntax or specified variations:

     `--use-bases-mask Y*,I*,I*,Y*`

+    You can also specify `--use-bases-mask` multiple times for separate lanes.
+In the following example, `1:` indicates that the setting applies to lane 1.
+The second `--use-bases-mask` parameter applies to all other lanes.

+    `--use-bases-mask 1:y*,i*,i*,y* --use-bases-mask y*,n*,n*,y*`

+If this option is not specified, RunInfo.xml determines the mask.
+If it cannot determine the mask, specify the --use-bases-mask option.
+When specified, the number of index cycles and the index length in the sample sheet must match.

 * `--tiles`